 Since 2001, a number of projects have been carried out to help women become financially self-sufficient, to provide basic schooling for children, to offer vocational training in useful trades to former child soldiers and other school drop-outs who are in short supply locally, and to help farmers become self-sufficient in food.

-Thanks in particular to vocational training in the building professions, the face of Shabunda is changing.
-Solid brick houses with tiled roofs are gradually replacing the fragile mud huts with straw and palm branch roofs.
-In Shabunda, Radio Communautaire Mutanga enables all sections of the population to take part in debates and bring their ideas to the discussion.
-In this landlocked area, with no easily accessible internet link or telephone facilities, radio is the communication tool par excellence for sending messages to people living in villages far from the centre of Shabunda.
-In Kalima, in the territory of Pangi, an entire population can now benefit from sources of animal protein (fish ponds and small cattle rearing units) at an affordable price.
+In this isolated territory, without easily accessible internet connection or telephone services, radio is the communication tool par excellence for sending messages to people living in villages far from the centre of Shabunda.
+In Kalima, in the Pangi territory, an entire population can now benefit from affordable sources of animal protein (fish ponds and small livestock breeding units).

 Alliance Kivu projects